FlatTrackio/FlatTrack/docs/DEPLOYMENT.md

 -   ports for FlatTrack, metrics, health
 -   the database password; update `APP_DB_PASSWORD` it isn't `flattrack`
 -   the location of the built frontend
+-   the location of the environment variables file, it is recommended to use this file for fields like database credentials instead of placing them inside the systemd unit file

 ### Start FlatTrack<a id="sec-3-0-13"></a>